zydou/arti/CONTRIBUTING.md

 >
 >      https://gitlab.torproject.org/_name_/arti/-/merge_requests

-## Using Arti with Torbrowser

-A good first step to start hacking on arti might be to hook it up with your Tor Browser.
-Please note that arti is still a work in progress and hence you should assume that it **provides no security** at the moment.

-To do so, we will launch arti independently from Tor Browser.
-Build arti with `cargo build --release`.
-After that launch it with some basic configuration parameters:

-    $ ./target/release/arti proxy -l debug -p 9150

-This will ensure that arti sets its SOCKS port on 9150.
-Now we need to launch Tor Browser and instruct it to use that SOCKS port.

-### Linux

-    $ TOR_SKIP_LAUNCH=1 TOR_SOCKS_PORT=9150 ./start-tor-browser.desktop

-### OS X

-    $ TOR_SKIP_LAUNCH=1 TOR_SOCKS_PORT=9150 /path/to/Tor\ Browser/Contents/MacOS/firefox

-### Windows

-Create a shortcut with the `Target` set to:

-    C:\Windows\System32\cmd.exe /c "SET TOR_SKIP_LAUNCH=1&& SET TOR_SOCKS_PORT=9150&& START /D ^"C:\path\to\Tor Browser\Browser^" firefox.exe"

-and `Start in` set to:

-    "C:\path\to\Tor Browser\Browser"

-(You may need to adjust the actual path to wherever you have put your Tor Browser.)

-When you start Tor browser, it will give you a big red error page because Arti isn't offering it a control port interface.
-But it will still work!
-Try [check.torproject.org](https://check.torproject.org/) to be sure.

-The resulting Tor Browser should be using arti.
-Note that onion services won't work (Arti doesn't have them yet), and neither will any feature depending on Tor's control-port protocol.

-Enjoy hacking on arti!

 ## Where are some good places to start hacking?

 You might want to begin by looking around the